marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options/enable-and-customize-preprocessing.rst

   If dir begins with ``=``, then the ``=`` will be replaced by the sysroot prefix; see :option:`--sysroot` and :option:`-isysroot`.

-.. index:: imultilib dir

-.. index:: preprocessing, include path
+.. index:: imultilib dir, preprocessing, include path

 .. option:: -imultilib {dir}

   Use :samp:`{dir}` as a subdirectory of the directory containing target-specific C++ headers.

-.. index:: iprefix prefix

-.. index:: preprocessing, include path
+.. index:: iprefix prefix, preprocessing, include path

 .. option:: -iprefix {prefix}